 If your finance staff is facing any of the typical payment problems, we have a few simple solutions to ease the pain.

 Your paper-based accounts payable process makes it impossible to improve long-term strategies and visibility.

 Even though paper-based accounts payable processes and strategies may be working just fine for your finance department, they’re not the best.
 Storing invoices, receipts, and managing vendor information in a file cabinet makes it nearly impossible to predict financial problems or opportunities accurately.
-Chances are if you’re analyzing payment data with piles of paper and Excel files, there’s a high chance of errors and limited visibility into ineffective spend or vendor costs over time.
+Chances are if you’re analyzing payment data with piles of paper and Excel files there’s a high probability of errors and limited visibility into ineffective spend or vendor costs over time.
 Not to mention the amount of time spent analyzing information, rummaging through file cabinets, and looking for lost printed invoices and vendor records.

 Think about all the time spent managing printed documents to pay one vendor.
 AP departments that rely on paper for payables devote the majority of their day manually entering invoices and sending checks and correcting common errors.
 It’s nearly impossible to spend time evaluating the current accounts payable process to improve strategies and visibility.

 To kickstart a more efficient AP department, consider appointing a strategic manager to explore accounts payable solutions.
 For most finance departments, these responsibilities are best suited for the AP manager or controller.
 Payments Journal recommends creating this strategic role to regularly evaluate your AP department’s processes.